rhit-qin13/Aliens/README.md

 ## Daily Scrum Meetings:

-07/01
-- Team reviewed our sprint backlogs; dicussed the impediments;
-- Bill:
-Worked on mood page.
-Plan to start fixing UI issues.
-Impediment: connectivity issues with github.

-- Sam:
-worked on mediation backend
-Plan to work on session backend.
-Impediment: Had some Github issues

-- Kamsi:
-Worked on angular component of mood
-Plan to finish componenet by the end of the day.
-Impediment: Had problem on integrating component.

 -----------------

-07/02
+07/02 Sun
 - Team reviewed sprint backlogs; dicussed the impediments; Updated Burndown chart.
 - Bill:
-Completed UI fixes
+Yesterday Completed UI fixes
-Today will start mediation page
+Today will start UI for mediation page
 No impediments

-- Sam: Completed the backend for mood to session
+- Sam:
-Today plans to work on session to mediaition
+Yesterday completed the backend for mood to session Today plans to work on session to mediaition
 No impediments.

+- Kamsi:
-- Kamsi: working on mediaiton session angular
+Yesterday working on mediaiton session angular
-Today plan to work on retrospective action item Impedimnet had problem using angular
+Today plan to work on retrospective action item Impedimnet challenges using angular

 -----------------

-07/03
+07/03 Mon
 - Team reviewed sprint backlogs; dicussed the impediments; Updated Burndown chart.

 - Bill:
-Completed mood to mediaiton ui
+Yesterday Completed mood to mediaiton ui
 Today planning to to finish the rest with the product owner feedback No Impedimnets

 - Sam:
-Completed required backend for sprint 2 backend.
+Yesterday Completed required backend for sprint 2 backend.
-Plans to conenct frontedn to backend
+Today Plans to conenct frontend to backend
 No Impedimnets.

 - Kamsi:
-started working on retrospective action item template complete the rest of the action item
+Yesteday started working on retrospective action item template Today complete the rest of the action item
 Imediments: no impediments

 -----------------